VegethYT/FNF-Kade-Engine-Android-Porting/README.md

 ```

 ## Credits:
+* Vegeth me - Porting the code for Kade Engine
 * Saw (M.A.
-JIGSAW) me - Doing the rest of the code, utils, pad buttons and other things
+JIGSAW) - Doing the rest of the code, utils, pad buttons and other things
 * luckydog7 - Original code for mobile controls and hitbox graphic shape original code.
 * Goldie - Pad designer.